Jesse-Kerr/recordmender/README.md

 The hardest part of this project will be creating the song-song similarity matrix.
 However, this seems to be an area with some amount of research and tools already produced.

+### Song Similarity Matrix

+Using unsupervised learning and dimensionality reduction techniques, do an item-item cosine similarity of a large song dataset.
+(This song dataset must include all of the songs sampled in the whosampled.com dataset).

+How will this be done?
+Options include:

+1.

+2.

 ## What is new about your approach, why do you think it will be successful?

 I don't know of any song sample recommender systems out there.
 I think this will be a useful tool.
 I also think people will be excited to upload their past samples to the recommender, because the more they upload, the better the recommendations get (like collaborative filtering).
 The more beats you put in, the better we compare you to other producers and further suggest what you should sample.
 So producers have incentive to give their data.
 The web app also lends itself to a "freemium" payment scheme: We'll recommend 10 songs for you to listen to for samples a week for free- after that, you got to pay up.